1337-server/BG-Remover/README.md

 The GUI mirrors the CLI options with single-image and batch tabs.
 It shows a coloured pill indicating GPU or CPU execution providers, allows selecting and persisting a custom model directory, and logs status lines for each processed file (failures render in red and trigger a message box).

-Batch mode defaults to an `output` sibling next to the input directory when no destination is selected.
+Batch mode defaults to the shared `output/` directory at the project root when no destination is selected.

 ## Configuration & environment variables